pivaldi/blog.piprime.fr/hexo/source/_posts/en/psychological-portrait-of-emacs-users.md

 [This article is available in French](/fr/portrait-psychologique-des-utilisateurs-d-emacs).

+Question asked in Chatgpt "draws up a psychological portrait of Emacs users".
+Here is his answer.

+---

 # Psychological Portrait of Emacs Users

 Emacs users form a distinct community, often perceived as a particular group within the world of